Motivational Interviewing

 • Criminal justice

-• Integrated Dual Disorder Treatment (IDDT)
+• Integrated Dual Disorder Treatment (IDDT) (link to IDDT)

-• Tobacco: Recovery Across the Continuum (TRAC)
+• Tobacco: Recovery Across the Continuum (TRAC) (link to TRAC)

 • Wellness Management and Recovery (WMR)

 Several consultants and trainers from the CEBP have been trained by and participate actively in the international Motivational Interviewing Network of Trainers (MINT), an initiative which is directed by MI co-creators William R. Miller, PhD, and Stephen Rollnick, PhD.
-Through MINT, the CEBP maintains regular communication with peers throughout the world who are actively conducting new research and producing new knowledge about and practice innovations for MI.
+Through MINT, our center maintains regular communication with peers throughout the world who are actively conducting new research and producing new knowledge about and practice innovations for MI.
 Our participation in MINT enables us to bring those innovations to you today.

 Our MINT consultants and trainers have developed an enhanced menu of MI consultations and trainings for organizations that serve people diagnosed with mental illness and substance use disorders.
 Our goal is to help organizations become self-sufficient with using, evaluating, and supervising MI.
 Therefore, we have developed the following services: